AutoTubeApp/autotube.app/content/docs/publish.md

 ## Requirements

 - The video to publish.
-- A webserver on where you will host the generated package.
+- A hosting space, where you will put the generated package.

 Of course, you don't need to maintain your own webserver, you can just use any web hosting plan or S3 storage.